Birding And Wingshooting In Texas

 The wildlife of the Texas Hill Country is diverse.
-Regardless if you are a hunter, photographer or just a lover of wildlife and nature, the Hill Country offers ample opportunity to get in tough with nature’s creatures.
-You’ll find the following mammals in the region: badger, bats, ferret, jackrabbit, prairie dog, bobcat, coyote, cottontail feral hog, fox squirrel, Mexican ground squirrel, Mountain lion, Mountain sheep, armadillo, opossum, raccoon, skunk, lots of white tailed deer and there are also numerous bird species that frequent or are native to the Texas Hill Country.
+Regardless if you are a hunter, photographer, or just a lover of wildlife and nature, the Hill Country offers ample opportunity to get in touch with nature’s creatures.
+You’ll find the following mammals in the region: badger, bats, ferret, jackrabbit, prairie dog, bobcat, coyote, cottontail feral hog, fox squirrel, Mexican ground squirrel, Mountain lion, Mountain sheep, armadillo, opossum, raccoon, skunk, lots of white-tailed deer and there are also numerous bird species that frequent or are native to the Texas Hill Country.

 Approximately 300 species of birds occur in the Texas Hill Country where birding is great all year.
 The area is an overlap zone of ranges of eastern and western bird species, as well as some north and south species.
 An excellent place to view birds in Fredericksburg proper is the Live Oak Wilderness Nature Trail in Lady Bird Johnson Municipal Park.